vectorgrp/sil-kit/docs/api/flexray.rst

 .. admonition:: Note

-  For a successful Startup also the ControllerStatusHandler, the WakeupHandler, the SymbolHandler and the SymbolAckHandler should be registered to invoke the different necessary commands.
+  For a successful Startup, also the ControllerStatusHandler, the WakeupHandler, the SymbolHandler and the SymbolAckHandler should be registered to invoke the different necessary commands.